haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/features/test_suite.md

 {% endhighlight %}

-A test case can contain multiple tag groups, and a group can have multiple values.
-For example:
+A test case can contain multiple tag groups, and a group can have multiple values. 例如:

 ``` php?start_inline=1